 or my former agency, the Bureau of Land Management (BLM).

-weeks, but then several, large conflagrations may break out at one time.
-Because wildfires are sporadic and highly dependent on the
+Colorado for several weeks, but then several, large conflagrations may break out at one time.
+Because wildfires are sporadic and highly

 agencies like the U.S. Forest Service, BLM and National Park Service.